 Website | Google Maps

-While we are on the topic of chicken, let’s talk about Nagoya Cochin, a Nagoya chicken breed that originated some 160 years ago.
-It was created by crossing a Chinese Cochin chicken with a local chicken breed creating a large breed of chicken with pinkish meat, great texture and a lot of Umami flavor.
-The eggs are also said to be superior.
+While we are on the topic of chicken, let’s talk about Nagoya Cochin, a breed of chicken local to Nagoya Nagoya that originated some 160 years ago.
+It was created by crossing a Chinese Cochin chicken with a local chicken breed, which yielded a large chicken with pinkish meat, great texture and a lot of umami flavor.
+The eggs are also superior.

 You won’t try Nagoya Cochin by accident though.
-The chicken meat is more expensive than your regular old chicken meat and can mostly be found at restaurants specialized in Nagoya Cochin such as Torigin.
-This is incidentally also the restaurant said to have popularized the chicken breed in the first place.
-Their Miso Nabe is truly divine, combining the local chicken with the popular red Miso found in the region.
-It’s a true Nagoya must-eat food.
+This chicken is more expensive than normal chicken, and is usually found at restaurants specialized in Nagoya Cochin, such as Torigin.
+This is also the restaurant said to have popularized the chicken breed in the first place.
+Their Miso Nabe is truly divine, combining the local chicken with the popular red miso found in the region.
+It’s a true Nagoya must-try dish!

 Torigin Main Shop (鳥銀 本店)